Branchiobdellida

 Branchiobdellida is an order of freshwater leech-like clitellates that are obligate ectosymbionts or ectoparasites, mostly of astacoidean crayfish.
 They are found in the Northern Hemisphere and have a holarctic distribution in East Asia, the Euro-Mediterranean region and North and Central America, with the greatest species diversity being in North and Central America.

 Taxonomy

 The exact relationship of this group of clitellates with other groups has been the subject of debate for a century or more.
 The American zoologist Perry C. Holt wrote his doctoral thesis on branchiobdellids and devoted his 45 years of research to the taxon.
 With his colleague, the American zoologist Richard L. Hoffman, he described 8 new genera and 75 new species, and re-described various other species.
 In 1965, he came to the conclusion that the group should be raised from a family to an order, a sister group to the oligochaetes and leeches.

 Forty years later, molecular data from rDNA and mitochondrial DNA studies has shown that he was correct, and that Oligochaeta, Branchiobdellida, Acanthobdellida and Hirudinea form a monophyletic group and that each should be considered an order.
-Branchiobdelida is now acknowledged to be sister to leeches and acanthobdellidans.
+Branchiobdellida is now acknowledged to be sister to leeches and acanthobdellidans.
+The order is monotypic and contains only one family, the Branchiobdellidae.